 - Decoupling of the PDU flow priority for QoS targets fulfilment from the delivery characteristics per flow

 - Option for explicit QoS targets (delay, bitrate etc.)

+- Finer QoS granularity handling.
+PDU flow is the finest granularity for QoS handling.
+PDU Flow Id is added in the encapsulation header to identify the Authorised QoS of the PDU flow in the CN-UP, AN and optional UE.
+One SDF may be classified and bind to multiple PDU flows.

 Those enhancements aim to simplify configuration, improve the predictability of the effects of QoS differentiation and limit the proliferation of standardised QCI values compared to the EPS QoS framework.